Viir/bots/guide/how-to-develop-eve-online-bots.md

 describeWhatWeSee vision =
     case vision.shipOreHoldIsFull of
         CanNotSeeIt ->
-            "I can not see if the ships ore hold is full.
+            "I can not see if the ship's ore hold is full.
 Do we need to change the setup?"

         CanSee True ->
-            "The ships ore hold is full."
+            "The ship's ore hold is full."

         CanSee False ->
-            "The ships ore hold is not full."
+            "The ship's ore hold is not full."
 ```

 ----